 In any event, Aqua falls into darkness, apologizing to Ven but promising to come back.

-Suddenly, we cut to the beach on Destiny Islands, and not the one we’re familiar with, either: the one Kairi used to send her message in a bottle on the main island, a beach that, in the players’ eyes after KH2, must be connected to the Dark Margin in the Realm of Darkness, which is probably what the developers are going for here.
+Suddenly, we cut to the beach on Destiny Islands, and not the one we’re familiar with, either: the one on the town’s island, where Kairi sent her message in a bottle in KH2… and the one that, in the players’ eyes after KH2, must be connected to the Dark Margin in the Realm of Darkness, which is probably what the developers are going for here.
 Sora and Riku are here and are about to come home when Riku spots Sora crying… or rather, Riku has a prescient reaction to a teardrop that isn’t there yet.
 Riku says that someone “up there” must be sad, and Sora is unwittingly empathizing with them.
 Riku recommends Sora open his heart to listen to the person, and Sora closes his eyes, clenches his fist and gives it his all.
 From here, we cut to poor sleeping Ventus, who seems to hear Sora’s voice.

 Back in Radiant Garden, we find Braig leading Ansem the Wise to the town square, where Terra-Xehanort and Aqua’s things are just lying around.
 Ansem asks Terra-Xehanort to give him his name, and he replies “Xehanort,” prompting Braig to smile in private.
 They bring Xehanort and Aqua’s things to the castle.